 Later, in 2017, a bad weather forecast prompted the organisers to call off the last day of the market.
 The decision was met with quite some ridicule after the weather turned out to be absolutely fine…

-I probably don’t need to tell you why the market didn’t go ahead last year in 2020.
-But the good news is that it’s back up and running again this year, and we can’t wait to be a part of it again!
+And then, of course, the worldwide pandemic meant that the market couldn’t go ahead in 2020.
+But the good news is that it’s back up and running again, with last year’s returning event a huge success.
+We can’t wait to experience it yet again!

 So, what can you expect to find at this year’s Lincoln Christmas Market?
 Let’s take a closer look…